kcech/sentilo-docs-test/docs/clients/arduino_client.rst

       **sentiloClient.getCatalog** retrieves all the catalog data
-      related to the provider, so we can now search for the value of our sensor, in this case, **sample-sensor-arduino-03**, and we see that it doesn’t exists in the catalog (you must not create it manually!)
+      related to the provider, so we can now search for the value of our sensor, in this case, **sample-sensor-arduino-03**, and we see that it doesn't exists in the catalog (you must not create it manually!)
    -  Then, create it with **sentiloClient.registerSensor**, including a Sensor object (see values below), if you want to publish its